When I first ran for San Diego City Council in 2018, I knocked on thousands of doors across District 6.

 When I attended an informational meeting at the Mira Mesa Senior Center in the summer of 2018 to learn more about the proposal to rebuild Gold Coast Dr. and Parkdale Ave., the city’s chief engineer noted with some amazement how bad Gold Coast had become, going so far as to mention his surprise that it hadn’t already been rebuilt.

-The city is looking at a very lean period over the upcoming months, perhaps years, due to the loss of tourism, TOT taxes, and convention revenue from the COVID-19 pandemic and uncertainty over Proposition B, but it’s critical the Capital Improvement Program B-17188 to rebuild Gold Coast Drive from Thanksgiving Lane to Camino Ruiz, and Parkdale Ave. from Mira Mesa Blvd. to Northrup Drive, be funded and moved forward as a priority in the 2021 budget.
+With the COVID-19 pandemic the city is looking at a very lean period over the upcoming months, perhaps years, due to the loss of tourism, TOT taxes, and convention revenue, but it’s critical the Capital Improvement Program B-17188 to rebuild Gold Coast Drive from Thanksgiving Lane to Camino Ruiz, and Parkdale Ave. from Mira Mesa Blvd. to Northrup Drive, be funded and moved forward as a priority in the 2021 budget.
 The decaying streets affect my neighbors’ property values, even beyond the flying gravel, and puts extraordinary wear and tear on my neighbors’ cars that can cost thousands of dollars a year to stay ahead of.

-To my earlier point, located as we are between I-15 and I-805, our neighborhood streets and arterials like Mira Mesa Blvd., Capricorn, Flanders, Bootes, and Gold Coast bear the brunt of the daily nine-to-five commuter traffic as workers head to and from tech centers like Sorrento Valley and western Mira Mesa (Sorrento Mesa).
+To my earlier point, located as we are between I-15 and I-805, our neighborhood streets and arterials like Mira Mesa Blvd., Capricorn, Flanders, Bootes, and Gold Coast bear the brunt of the daily nine-to-five commuter traffic as workers head to and from tech centers like Sorrento Valley, Sorrento Mesa, and western Mira Mesa.
 I would ask Mayor Faulconer and San Diego City Council, in this 11th hour ahead of the unveiling of the new fiscal year 2021 budget, that the proposal to rebuild Gold Coast Dr. and Parkdale Ave. be funded and enacted upon immediately, according to the plan for Capital Improvement Program B-17188.